-- (1) The reappropriations are subject to the provisions of section 1059, chapter 296, Laws of 2022. - (2) The department must consult with the senate facilities and operations committee or its designees and the house of representatives executive rules committee or its designees at least every other month. - (3) All appropriations must be coded and tracked as separate discrete subprojects in - the agency financial reporting system.
+- (1) The reappropriations are subject to the provisions of section 1059, chapter 296, Laws of 2022. - (2) The department must consult with the senate facilities and operations committee or its designees and the house of representatives' executive rules committee or its designees at least every other month.